 ♡ Any woman who has had a baby is in the postpartum period.
 That’s it.
 Whether it’s hard or easy, you are postpartum if you’ve just had a baby.
 It’s a natural, normal phase of life that needs to be accepted.

-♡ It’s totally normal to not feel like yourself, have the baby blues, be in a total fog, not feel connected to what you’re doing, feeling sad or hopeless & having scary or intrusive thoughts ( this is called Perinatal Mood & Anxiety Disorder ).
+♡ During your postpartum recovery period, it’s totally normal to not feel like yourself, have the baby blues, be in a total fog, not feel connected to what you’re doing, feeling sad or hopeless & having scary or intrusive thoughts ( this is called Perinatal Mood & Anxiety Disorder ).

 YES it’s normal, but it also doesn’t have to be that way.
-People often feel stuck & think this is just how I am now, but there are so many good options to get help.
+Experiencing mood swings, sleep deprivation, and anxiety throughout (this is called “Postpartum depression”) can seem like forever and people often feel stuck & think this is just how I am now, but there are so many good options to get help.
 The good thing about PMADS is that it responds very well to treatment like EMDR & somatic experiencing therapy.

 ♡ If you’ve had a baby & it triggered trauma, Dr. Berlin said that’s very normal.
 Just like any other major life event, having a baby can bring up things that you didn’t know were there.
 We discuss it in the podcast episode, but for me, having a daughter really brought up a lot of feelings about my mom passing away when I was 18.